How to Manually Import Updates into WSUS

 This post explains how to manually import updates into WSUS from the Microsoft Update catalog.
-If you notice a windows patch is missing in WSUS, you can use a simple procedure to manually import the update into WSUS and deploy it.
+If you notice a critical Windows patch is missing in WSUS, you can use a simple procedure to manually import the update into WSUS from the update catalog and deploy it to computers.

-But the first question that comes to mind is why do I need to manually import or add Windows updates into WSUS?
-Can’t I simply run manual synchronization in WSUS console and download the update?
+The first question that comes to mind is why do I need to manually import Windows updates into WSUS?
+Can’t I simply run manual synchronization in the WSUS console and download the update?
+The answer is not all fixes, patches, and critical updates for Microsoft products are available for installation in the Windows Server Update Services (WSUS) console.

-Well, sometimes the Microsoft hotfixes and updates are not part of WSUS catalog.
+Occasionally, some Microsoft hotfixes and updates are not part of the WSUS catalog.
 So, even if you synchronize the updates, you may not see those updates in WSUS console.
-Therefore, you need to import the update manually from Microsoft Update Catalog.
+Therefore, you need to import the updates manually from Microsoft Update Catalog into the WSUS.

 Read: How to install and configure WSUS on Windows Server 2019